astropy/astropy/docs/fits/users_guide/users_tutorial.rst

-.. currentmodule:: pyfits.core
+.. currentmodule:: astropy.io.fits

 **************
 Quick Tutorial
 **************

-This chapter provides a quick introduction of using PyFITS.
-The goal is to demonstrate PyFITS's basic features without getting into too much detail.
-If you are a first time user or an occasional PyFITS user, using only the most basic functionality, this is where you should start.
+This chapter provides a quick introduction of using `astropy.io.fits`.
+The goal is to demonstrate the package's basic features without getting into too much detail.
+If you are a first time user or have never used PyFITS , this is where you should start.
 Otherwise, it is safe to skip this chapter.

-After installing numpy and PyFITS, start Python and load the PyFITS library.
-Note that the module name is all lower case.

-    >>> import pyfits

 Reading and Updating Existing FITS Files